Big Daddy (wrestler): Early life

+Prior to becoming a wrestler, Crabtree served in the Coldstream Guards, and worked as a lifeguard in Blackpool.

 Professional wrestling career

 Early career

-Crabtree decided to follow in the footsteps of his father, Shirley Crabtree Sr., becoming a professional wrestler in 1952.
+Shirley Crabtree Jr., decided to follow in the footsteps of his father, Shirley Crabtree Sr., becoming a professional wrestler in 1952.
 He first became popular in the late 1950s, and early 1960s as a blue-eye billed as "Blond Adonis Shirley Crabtree."
 He won the European Heavyweight Championship in Joint Promotions and a disputed branch of the British Heavyweight title in the independent British Wrestling Federation before he quit in 1966 following a (non-kayfabe) campaign of harassment at wrestling shows by former champion Bert Assirati.
 He retired for roughly six years.
 During the 1960s Crabtree owned an underground nightclub in Bradford which is now called Sunbridge Wells.

 Comeback

 In 1972, Crabtree returned to Joint Promotions as a villain with a gimmick of the Battling Guardsman based on his former service with the Coldstream Guards.
-It was during this period that he made his first appearances on World of Sport on ITV.
+It was during this period that he made his first appearances on ITV both on World of Sport and on the midweek late evening wrestling slot.

-Not long afterwards, Shirley's brother, Max, was appointed as Northern area booker with Joint Promotions and began to transform Crabtree into the persona for which he would be best remembered.
-Based originally on the character of the same name played by actor Burl Ives in the first screen adaptation of Tennessee Williams' Cat on a Hot Tin Roof (1958), 'Big Daddy' was first given life by Crabtree in late 1974, initially still as a villain.
-The character's leotards were emblazoned with just a large "D" and were fashioned by his wife Eunice from their chintz sofa.
-The character first gained attention in mid-1975 when he formed a tag team with TV newcomer Giant Haystacks and together they became notorious for crushing blue eye opponents.
-However, during this period, Daddy began to be cheered for the first time since his comeback when he entered into a feud with masked villain Kendo Nagasaki, especially when he pulled off Nagasaki's mask during a televised contest from Solihull in December 1975 (although the unmasked Nagasaki quickly won the bout moments later).
+Not long afterwards, Crabtree's brother, Max, was appointed as Northern area booker with Joint Promotions and began to transform Crabtree into the persona for which he would be best remembered.
+Based originally on the character of the same name played by actor Burl Ives in the 1958 first screen adaptation of Tennessee Williams' Cat on a Hot Tin Roof, 'Big Daddy' was first given life by Crabtree in late 1974, initially still as a villain.
+The character's leotards were emblazoned with just a large "D" and were crafted by Crabtree's wife Eunice, from the chintz settee of the family home.
+The character first gained attention in mid-1975 when he formed a tag team with TV newcomer Giant Haystacks and together they became notorious as 'villains' crushing blue eye opponents.
+During this period, Daddy was cheered by the audience, for the first time since his comeback, when he entered into a feud with masked villain Kendo Nagasaki, especially when he pulled off Nagasaki's mask during a televised contest from Solihull in December 1975 (although the unmasked Nagasaki quickly won the bout moments later).